HyeN2018/Flutterflow-secure-e-book-reader/README.md

 - **Backend Integration:**
   - Actions ready to use with a backend server
 - **User Management:**
-  - Phone hardware checking to avoid account sharing.
+  - Phone hardware checking to prevent account sharing.
   - User panel for viewing account details.
+  - Actions logs using webhooks
 - **Book Library:**
   - Browse purchased books from a library, accessible directly within the app.
 - **Reader Screen:**